bollu/alok-bollu/word2blank/README.md

 or the metric grows to strongly favour a small number of dimensions.
 I do not know how to stabilize this training

-Perhaps something like fixing the weights of either the vecoyds Or the manifold for a batch might work.
+Perhaps something like fixing the weights of either the vectors or the manifold for a batch might work.

 Otherwise, read the literature from GAN training

-There is the other fact that the repo is fast because the gradient descent is hand written: the gradient computation is done by hand, and no automatic differentiation library is used I tried to use ATEN, but it imposes an order of magnitude performance cost which is very steep.
+There is the other fact that the repo is fast because the gradient descent is hand written: the gradient computation is done by hand, and no automatic differentiation library is used I tried to use ATEN because I don't know how to implement reimannian SGD, but it imposes an order of magnitude performance cost which is very steep.
+Unfortunately, I can find no accessible explanation of reimannian stochastic gradient descent `:/` I am hoping to be able to read enough diffgeo so I can implement a version of the algorithm that I understand.

-Similarly, trying to exploit GPU parallelism with Arrayfire was also useless, since the overhead of Synchronisation kills any performance gains
+Similarly, trying to exploit GPU parallelism with Arrayfire was also useless, since the overhead of synchronisation kills any performance gains

 In general, the code is written in a style that is extremely race heavy into its main data structures, which makes adapting